astronomer/astro-docs/ac/next/install-vm.md

 ## Prerequisites

 First, ensure the OS-level packages listed below are installed on your machines.
-If you're Debian-based, run ` sudo apt-get <package>` to do so.
+If you're Debian-based, run ` sudo apt-get install <package>` to do so.
 If you're running RedHat Linux, run `$ yum install <package>`.

 - sudo
 - python3
 - python3-dev (python3-devel for RHEL/CentOS)
 - python3-venv
+- python3-psycopg2
 - gcc
 - postgresql
 - systemd